vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 134
 120\.

 invalid, but even goes so far as accepting that it is valid in other words, confuse non-invalidity with validity.
-Then, because of this validity (svarthasya tathātvävabodhanät), there arises a conflict with a deviating statement of the Veda which has its own validity; since only one can be true, it follows that when Paficarãtra is true by inference, it is untrue by Veda.
-But I don't see how the objector can reasonably infer the validity of Pañcarätra, since its meaning or content is admittedly suprasensible.
+Then, because of this validity (svarthasya tathātvāvabodhanāt), there arises a conflict with a deviating statement of the Veda which has its own validity; since only one can be true, it follows that when Pancarãtra is true by inference, it is untrue by Veda.
+But I don't see how the objector can reasonably infer the validity of Pañcarātra, since its meaning or content is admittedly suprasensible.
 Yamuna himself has not argued that Inference proves the validity, but that Inference cannot disprove the correctness of the thesis. a hetvantaram constitutes on the part of the debator a confession of importance since the ground which he gave does not hold and he has to produce a different ground.
 By the rules of debate this means a defeat.
 121\. infra §§ 76 F.
 122\.
 The founder of the school of logic.